Pumla Dineo Gqola

 Pumla Dineo Gqola (born 3 December 1972) is a South African academic, writer, and feminist, best known for her 2015 book Rape: A South African Nightmare, which won the 2016 Alan Paton Award, and Female Fear Factory, which won the 2022 Best Non-Fiction Monograph Award from the South African National Institute for Humanities and Social Sciences (NIHSS).
-Pumla Dineo Gqola is also the recipient of the German Falling Walls Foundation 2023 Breakthrough Award in Humanities and Social Sciences and the CANEX Prize for Publishing in Africa.In addition, she was awarded the Ruth First Fellowship by the University of the Witwatersrand in 2016 and the Black Feminisms and the Polycrisis Fellowship by The New Institute in Hamburg in 2024.
+Pumla Dineo Gqola is also the recipient of the German Falling Walls Foundation 2023 Breakthrough Award in Humanities and Social Sciences and the CANEX Prize for Publishing in Africa.
+In addition, she was awarded the Ruth First Fellowship by the University of the Witwatersrand in 2016 and the Black Feminisms and the Polycrisis Fellowship by The New Institute in Hamburg in 2024.

 She is a professor of literature at Nelson Mandela University, where she holds the South African Research Chair in African Feminist Imagination.

 Education and career

 Gqola was born on born 3 December 1972 and grew up in Alice in the Eastern Cape of South Africa.
-She has a BA(Hons) and MA from the University of Cape Town, an MA from the University of Warwick, and a DPhil in postcolonial studies from the Ludwig Maximilian University of Munich.
+She has a BA(Hons) and MA from the University of Cape Town, an MA from the University of Warwick, and a DPhil in postcolonial studies from LMU Munich.

 She worked at the University of the Free State from 1997 to 2005, and from 2007 to 2017 she was attached to the University of the Witwatersrand, where she was associate professor, and later full professor, in literary, media and gender studies at the School of Literature and Language Studies.
 In 2018, she was appointed Dean of Research at the University of Fort Hare.
 In 2019, she was appointed to the Department of Higher Education Ministerial Task Team responsible for advising on gender-based violence in South African universities.
 She has also been Chief Research Specialist at the Human Sciences Research Council.

 She was an inaugural Chair of Judges of Etisalat Prize for Literature (alongside Billy Kahora, Dele Olojede, Ellah Wakatama, Kole Omotoso and Margaret Busby), launched in 2013 to celebrate first-time African writers of published books of fiction.

 In May 2020, she joined the Centre for Women and Gender Studies at Nelson Mandela University, where she is a professor in literature, specialising in African and postcolonial literature, African feminism, and slave memory.
 In late 2020, she was awarded a National Research Foundation Research Chair in African Feminist Imagination, dedicated to interdisciplinary gender scholarship.
 Her articles for public audiences have appeared in publications including the New Frame and the New York Times.